greg-raven/Department-21/_posts/2009-07-28-various-views-of-the-cattle-business.md

 **TALIBAN CORPORATION**

 You have all the cows in Afghanistan, which are two.
-You don’t milk them because you cannot touch any creature’s private parts.
+You don't milk them because you cannot touch any creature's private parts.
 You get a $40 million grant from the US government to find alternatives to milk production but use the money to buy weapons.

 **IRAQI CORPORATION**